For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Has The Flippening Ever Happened Between Ethereum And Bitcoin?

-No, Ethereum has never surpassed Bitcoin in market capitalisation.
-However, Ethereum has exceeded Bitcoin on other metrics, including daily transaction count, total transaction fees, and network activity.
-Bitcoin maintains approximately a 2:1 market cap advantage over Ethereum despite these utility-based victories.
+No, Ethereum’s market value has never surpassed Bitcoin’s.
+Ethereum has outperformed Bitcoin on various metrics, such as daily transaction count, total transaction fees, and network activity.
+Despite these utility-based wins, Bitcoin still has a roughly 2:1 market capitalisation advantage over Ethereum.

 What Factors Could Cause The Flippening To Occur?